0x000NULL/StrideSync/Privacy.md

 - Delete individual runs, shoes, or settings within the app;
 - Use the in-app **Clear All Data** option to erase everything; or
-- Uninstall the app to remove all StrideSync data from your device.
+- Uninstall the app to remove all Stride Keeper data from your device.

 ## 5. Security